chetansinghsajwan/notes/python/wheel.md

 - `pip` automatically generates `.pyc` files in the wheel that match the right Python interpreter.
 - Wheels provide consistency by cutting many of the variables involved in installing a package out of the equation.

+---

+A wheel file is essentially a `.zip` archive.
+You can unzip it using `unzip` tool.

 ## References

 - https://realpython.com/python-wheels